aabishafi/project-8/README.md

 How to Install:

-Run npm install at the root folder
+1.Run npm install at the root folder
-Run npm start
+2.Run npm start
-Visit localhost:3000/
+3.Visit localhost:3000/